Jim Holmes, Chair

 "Never doubt that a small group of thoughtful, committed people can change the world.
 Indeed, it is the only thing that ever has." - Margaret Mead.

-- We are planning to host the first “Out Day” on Washington, D.C., in October, in conjunction with the Commission’s Fall Meeting.
-We plan to meet with members of Congress and coordinate the ABA’s commitment to the rights of lesbian, gay, bisexual, and transgender.
+We are planning to host the first “Out Day” in Washington, D.C., for next Spring.
+In preparation for that event, we will be meeting with members of Congress and coordinate the ABA’s commitment to the rights of lesbian, gay, bisexual, and transgender conjunction with the Commission’s Fall Meeting.

 Although quite young, we on the SOGI Commission are very proud of our accomplishments on behalf of the LGBT community.
 The SOGI Commission has and will be instrumental in directing policy, leading efforts for full LGBT inclusion and education efforts.
 Take a look at both the Goal III and Annual Reports for even more information on what is being done within the Commission and the ABA.